nosafesys/pyjack/README.md

 Options include:

 - `-u`, `--url`: Specify the base URL to check.
-- `-d`, `--depth`: Define the depth of the link check.
+- `-d`, `--depth`: Define the depth of the search.
-- `-t`, `--threads`: Set the number of threads for concurrent checking.
+- `-t`, `--threads`: Set the number of threads for concurrent checking of broken links.
-- `--timeout`: Set the timeout for link checking.
+- `--timeout`: Set the timeout for each HTTP request.
-- `--verify`: Enable or disable SSL verification.
+- `--verify`: Enable or disable SSL/TLS verification.

 For example: